michelangelodorado/nginx-plus-ic-deploy-in-one-go/README.md

 # nginx-plus-ic

-Deploy NGINX PLUS Ingress Controller in one go.
+Deploy and test an NGINX Plus Ingress Controller in one go!

 Open up your terminal application.
 Type the following command and press Enter: